 Greening BRI requires us to understand the i) impacts that current and planned BRI projects will have on the local and global environment, as well as on sustainable development and ii) the stranded asset risks current and planned BRI projects face from different physical and transition risks related to environmental change, particularly climate change.
 This information and analysis can then inform decision-making by governments, private and public financial institutions, financial regulators, companies, and civil society.

-The ‘Green BRI Platform’ will provide this information and analysis via a new collaborative online data and analysis platform that will be available in H1 2018.
+The ‘Green BRI Platform’ will provide this information and analysis via a new collaborative online data and analysis platform.
 This will allow a range of different groups, including governments, researchers, financial institutions, and civil society to share and use data on BRI.
 By bringing together existing and novel datasets the project will provide unparalleled capabilities for understanding potential environmental risks and environmental impacts facing BRI projects, so that financial institutions, companies, and policymakers in China and around the world can minimise risks and maximise societal benefits with accurate information.

 The project consists of several interlocking elements: